Photography is all about capturing stories in still frames. It is the art of converting moments into memories.

 Let’s say you want to make $80,000 in a year as a fashion photographer.
 Each shoot that you do earns you $1000 but will take you at least a few days to complete.
 Is it feasible to complete 80 shoots in one year?

 It is important to set goals that drive you but remember to keep it realistic.
-This is going to be an essential aspect of your business plan.
+This is going to be an essential aspect of your business strategy.

 Step 3.
 Build a portfolio

-Building a portfolio is a process.
-Every photo in there should justify its existence.
+Building a portfolio is a process, similar to starting a photography business overall.
+Every photo in your portfolio should justify its existence.
 So, how to start photography business portfolios?

 Here are a few tips that will make the process easier: